 Director: Alexander Payne

 Early on, we watch Warren Schmidt (Jack Nicholson) at his retirement party.
 His best friend makes a toast and tells Warren that a man can be proud if he looks back on his life and sees a loving family, good friends, and meaningful work.
-And while, on the surface, Warren can seem to lay claim to that legacy, it isn't long before he realizes that his life is empty.
+And while, on the surface, Warren seems to lay claim to that legacy, it isn't long before he realizes that his life is empty.
 His years of work in insurance are irrelevant to the young man succeeding him on the job.
 He's disconnected from the community and from friends.
 Now that he's at home with his wife all day, he realizes that she's virtually a stranger.
 And though he thinks with fondness of their one daughter, Jeannie (Hope Davis), all of his fond thoughts center on her as a young girl.
 The adult Jeannie is a stranger to him as well.

 At one point Warren tries to convince his daughter that her future husband and in-laws are beneath them.
 His daughter looks puzzled and hurt, then angry.
 She gets along with all of them; she's comfortable with them.
 Does that make her as inferior as they are in her father's eyes?
 And what claims to superiority can he make anyway?